wpereira22/notion-mcp-sse/README.md

 ### Examples

-1. Using the following command
+1. Using the following instruction
 ```
 Comment "Hello MCP" on page "Getting started"
 ```

-AI will correctly plan two API calls, v1/search and v1/comments, to achieve the task
+AI will correctly plan two API calls, `v1/search` and `v1/comments`, to achieve the task

 2. Similarly, the following instruction will result in a new page named "Notion MCP" added to parent page "Development"
 ```